 Access to Field

-Our school field is accessed by a pathway and during fine weather it may be used by children at lunchtime.
-It is on these occasions only; a mobile phone may need to be used in case of emergency.
+Our school field is accessed during fine weather it is used by children for PE lessons and on occasion, at lunchtime.
+A school mobile phone may need to be used in the event of an emergency.

 Weather